RedTahr/RedTahr.github.io/notes/proxmox.md

 /dev/pve/data /mnt/data ext4 defaults 0 0

 ## map other drives as needed
+lsblk -f is one way to see UUIDs
+UUID=.... /mnt/... etcetcetc
 ## put iso files in images folder of chosen drive

 ## add another drive to VM